TAbdiukov/CISSP-mnemonics/README.md

 * RADI**U**S - **U**DP, can extraordinarily support TLS over TCP, only encrypts passwords.
 Like it is for VPNs, not a single sign-on
 * **T**ACACS+ - **T**CP,
-* Kerberos - symmetric AES encryption.
+* Kerberos - symmetric AES encryption everywhere, but unique system.

 ### *Open* / Third-party logon